QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.8.1 =
+Upgrade for ability for different admin emails based on score.
+Also, new help page is included.
+Added new dashboard widget as well.

 = 3.7.1 =
 Upgrade for ability to schedule when quiz will be active